Adobe Creative Cloud suggests that the annual plan is monthly and hides a fine – Tecnoblog

 That is: used two months and decided to cancel?
 You will have to pay 50% of the remaining ten months at once.
 This gives five monthly installments in a single installment.

-wanted by technoblogAdobe did not submit a position until the publication of this report.
+wanted by technoblogAdobe did not submit a position until the publication of this story.

 Practices can be considered abusive